kubecost/docs/storage.md

-### Cost Analyzer Persistent Volume
+## Cost Analyzer Persistent Volume

-#### Persisting data to disk cache
+### Persisting data to disk cache
-Kubecost now supports persisting its cache of data to disk.
+As of v1.67, Kubecost supports persisting its cache of data to disk.
 This dramatically reduces the load on startup against your Prometheus/Thanos installations on pod restart/redeploy.

-* If you are creating a new installation of kubecost:
+**If you are creating a new installation of kubecost:**

-  * It is recommended that you back kubecost with a 32GB disk.
+It is recommended that you back kubecost with a 32GB disk.
 Set persistentVolume.storage.size = “32Gi”.
 To support upgrades from legacy versions, this has not been made the default.

-* If you are upgrading
+**If you are upgrading an existing version of Kubecost**

   * If you are storing your configs on a PV and your provisioner supports volume expansion:
     * It is recommended that you resize to a 32GB disk
   * If you are storing your configs on a PV and your provisioner does not support volume expansion: